-The Cricut is easy to use, has labeled settings on the machine, Cricut Design Space software is easier to learn(although there is still a learning curve), it cuts well through heavier material, and it is a sturdy machine.
+The Cricut Explore Air machines are easy to use, have labeled cut settings on the machine and you can also create a custom setting.
+The new Cricut Maker is supposed to be superb machine.
+I have not invested in one yet.
+I am happy with my Cricut Explore Air.
+Cricut Design Space software is fairly easy to learn, although there is still a learning curve.
+It cuts very well through thicker material.
+I can cut cookie stencils with no issues.
+It is a sturdy machine.
 There is no knife tool or manipulation of edit points available in the current version.
-It does not design super detailed images because the software doesn’t allow you to create those small details.
+It does not design fine detailed images because the software doesn’t allow you to create those small details.
 It cuts very well, especially when you have a new or newer blade.
 I like the german carbide blade.
 The regular blade cuts well too, however, it wears out faster.
 Bluetooth works perfectly every time.
 I like the Cricut mats.
 They are durable.
+I clean and re-sticky them and they last a really long time.
 Cricut Design Space requires the internet to run.
-It sometimes lags and you can lose files if you are in the middle of working on them, have not saved them, upload too many images or a large size image.
-The company has put out a beta version.
-The new version should be available for downloading very soon.
-I have just started using the Beta version, so I can’t say how I like it yet.
+The most current version of Design Space has been great.
+No crashes!
+I like it much better than the previous version.
 A Cricut Access subscription is available to purchase.
 It gives you access to images and fonts, as well as Make it Now Projects.
 I use it all of the time.
 It is worth it.
 You can also share the weblink to your files with other Cricut users if you use these images.
-You cannot share the weblink to your files if you use images of your own or downloaded images from the web because of copyright concerns.
+You cannot share the weblink to your files if you use images of your own or images downloaded from the web because of copyright.
 If you already own cartridges, you can upload them to your online account.
-Read about the types of files you can use here.
+Read about the types of files you can upload and use here.